Rio de Janeiro in 4 Days

 Dinner at Bar Bico

 Bar Bico is a small café/bar.
-If you like your travels to be an epic culinary adventure, then it’s probably not the place.
+If you like your travels to be an epic culinary adventure, then it’s probably not the place for you.
 However, if a cheap, laid back eatery with ice cold beer does it for you, then Bar Bico ticks the boxes.
 We ordered a pizza and some chips to share.
-The amount of food that is produced was akin to an episode of Man v Food.
+The amount of food that was produced was akin to an episode of Man v Food.
 The portions were enormous and the layer of cheese was as thick as the pizza base.

 Rio de Janeiro Day 2